 What is Aspirin and what is it used for?

-For those who want a pain relief product that can prove effective for many different types of pain, Aspirin 300mg Tablets are a good choice.
-Aspirin can help to alleviate a wide range of pain and symptoms stemming from a variety of problems, including headaches, toothache, period pain, rheumatic pain, sciatica, and migraines amongst others.
+For those who want a pain relief product that can prove effective for many different types of pain, Aspirin Tablets are an excellent choice.
+Aspirin contains an active ingredient known as a non-steroidal anti-inflammatory drug (NSAID) that can help to alleviate a wide range of pain and inflammation symptoms stemming from a variety of problems, including:

 Aspirin can also prove effective in alleviating the symptoms of fever, flu, colds, and sore throats.
 It is therefore an effective form of medication to keep at home for the treatment of a wide range of symptoms.
 Aspirin is also a tried and tested treatment that has been used for many decades.

 Asprin 300mg Tablets and Dispersible Tablets are available in boxes of 32 tablets and are suitable for use by adults and children over the age of 16 years.

 The active ingredient contained within Aspirin Dispersible tablets is acetylsalicylic acid.
 It blocks the functioning of the enzyme cyclo-oxygenase (COX).
 This enzyme helps produce prostaglandins, which cause symptoms such as inflammation and pain.
 COX also helps produce thromboxane, which makes blood clots happen by causing platelets to clump up.

 Preventing COX from functioning will reduce the production of these chemicals, alleviating pain and inflammation.
 The effect of preventing blood clots means that aspirin can also increase the chances of surviving a heart attack, as blood clots can block the blood supply to the heart.